scil/MtHamlMore/README.md

 2. Snp called by InlineSnipCaller is invokded before parse stage.  code:
     1. MtHaml\Snip\Environment::parseInlineSnipCaller  (InlineSnipCaller is not parsed to an instance of Node for simplify)

-2. SnipCaller/InlineSnipCaller can call snip located same file, because current file is added to snipfiles array. code:
+3. SnipCaller/InlineSnipCaller can call snip located same file, because current file is added to snipfiles array. code:
-    MtHaml\Snip\Snip\SnipHouse::getSnipAndFiles
+    1. MtHaml\Snip\Snip\SnipHouse::getSnipAndFiles

+4. Output of InlineSnipCaller and InlinePlaceholder are trimed, code :
+    1. MtHaml\Snip\Snip\SnipHouse::parseInlineSnipCaller   rtrim(x,"\n")
+    2. MtHaml\Snip\Snip\SnipHouse::renderSnipTree   rtrim(x,"\n") and ltrim(x), does this ltrim kill any spaces that not is indent space?

-4. the only use of Log is to record the process of calling snip. code:
+5. the only use of Log is to record the process of calling snip. code:
     1. MtHaml\Snip\Environment::__construct  $options['log'] ; $options['debug'](enable log)
     2. MtHaml\Snip\NodeVisitor\PhpRenderer::enterSnipCaller

-5. how indent works well? code:
+6. how indent works well? code:
     1. MtHaml\Snip\Environment::__construct  $options['baseIndent']
     2. MtHaml\Snip\NodeVisitor\PhpRenderer::__construct